awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-devenv.md

 ## Installing Node\.js<a name="nodejs-devenv-nodejs"></a>

 Install Node\.js to run Node\.js applications locally\.
 If you don't have a preference, get the latest version supported by Elastic Beanstalk\.
-See [Node\.js](concepts.platforms.md#concepts.platforms.nodejs) on the supported platforms page for a list of supported versions\.
+See [Node\.js](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.nodejs) in the *AWS Elastic Beanstalk Platforms* document for a list of supported versions\.

 Download Node\.js at [nodejs\.org](https://nodejs.org/en/)\.